I-Am-Jakoby/hak5-submissions/OMG/Payloads/OMG-UrAttaControl/README.md

 ## Description

 Completely ran from the execute file.
-Replace the URL in that file with yours leading to a base64 script This script will use IEX to download a base64 script to the $Payload variable Using a keystroke injections attack a heavily obfuscated and encoded snippet will download and execute any base64 script saved in the $Payload variable
+Replace the URL in that file with yours leading to a base64 script

+This script will use IEX to download a base64 script to the $Payload variable

+Using a keystroke injections attack a heavily obfuscated and encoded snippet will download and execute any base64

+script saved in the $Payload variable

+This payload completely bypasses the UAC and will run any admin level script without a prompt

 ## Getting Started